 Step 4: You should see an option to delete the profile in the next window.
 Tap on “Delete Profile” and then enter the device’s passcode to confirm that this is what you want to do.

 Step 5: If you have more than one beta certificates and you want to delete them all, follow steps 1 to 4 for all of them.
 Once done, exit the settings app and your device will not receive any beta software updates in the future.

-Note: Doing the above-stated action will prevent the device from getting future iOS beta builds even through the OTA software update process.
+Note: Doing the above-stated action will prevent the device from getting future iOS beta such as iOS 12 beta builds even through the OTA software update process.
 What this process will not do is remove any iOS beta builds already on the device.
 Like we already mentioned before, to do this, you will need to downgrade to the latest public version.

 If in future you want to receive these beta builds, you will have to reinstall the certificate on your device.
 The certificates allow anyone to get a beta build but can be quite difficult to get.
 Also, unless you’re a developer, it is never a good idea to get beta builds.
 Should you decide you want one though, be sure to create a backup of your device to iTunes and archive the backup.
 This will come in very handy when you want to downgrade the beta build to something with fewer issues,